MileHacker Logo

 Getting Around Tips

 Combine walking with public transport.
 Walk between nearby attractions, then take the subway or a bus for longer distances.
-This helps you cover more ground comfortably.
+This enables you to cover more ground comfortably.

 Consider a boat ride on Daming Lake for a relaxing and scenic perspective of the city.
 The Qianfo Mountain cable car gives great views and saves time and effort.